Intermittent Communication

 \begin{theorem} (\cite{dobrushin-general}): For iid synchronization error channels, let $X^k:=(X_1,X_2,...,X_k)$ denote the channel input sequence of length $k$, and $Y^N:=(Y_1,Y_2,...,Y_N)$ denote the corresponding output sequence at the decoder, where length $N$ is a random variable determined by the channel realization.
 The channel capacity is

 \end{theorem} where $\mathbb{I}(X;Y)$ denotes the average mutual information~\cite{Cover}.
-Theorem~\ref{dobrushin} demonstrates that iid synchronization error channels are information stable.
-However, there are two difficulties related to computing the capacity through this characterization.
+There are two difficulties related to computing the capacity through this characterization.
 First, it is challenging to compute the mutual information because of the memory inherent in the joint distribution of the input and output sequences.
 Second, the optimization over all the input distributions is computationally involved.
 A single-letter characterization for the capacity of the general class of synchronization error channels is still an open problem, even though there are many papers deriving bounds on the capacity of the insertion / deletion channels~\cite{deletion-insertion-survey, gallager-synch-channel, diggavi-deletion-achv, improved-lower-drinea, direct-lower-drinea, diggavi-outer-deletion, duman-outer-deletion1, duman-outer-deletion2, sticky, insertion}.

 Focusing on the lower bounds, Gallager~\cite{gallager-synch-channel} considers a channel model with substitution and insertion / deletion errors and derives a lower bound on the channel capacity.
 In~\cite{diggavi-deletion-achv}, codebooks from first-order Markov chains are used to improve the achievability results for deletion channels.
 The intuition is that it is helpful to put some memory in the codewords if the channel has some inherent memory.
-Improved achievability results are obtained in~\cite{improved-lower-drinea, direct-lower-drinea}, with the latter directly lower bounds the information capacity given by~\eqref{e: dobrushin} for channels with iid deletions and duplications with an input distribution following a symmetric, first-order Markov chain.
+Improved achievability results are obtained in~\cite{improved-lower-drinea, direct-lower-drinea}. in~\cite{direct-lower-drinea}, authors provide a direct lower bound on the information capacity given by~\eqref{e: dobrushin} for channels with iid deletions and duplications with an input distribution following a symmetric, first-order Markov chain.

-Upper bounds on the capacity of iid insertion / deletion channels are obtained in~\cite{duman-outer-deletion1, duman-outer-deletion2, diggavi-outer-deletion}, in which the capacity of an axillary channel obtained by a genie-aided decoder (and encoder) with access to side-information about the insertion / deletion process is numerically evaluated.
+Upper bounds on the capacity of iid insertion / deletion channels are obtained in~\cite{duman-outer-deletion1, duman-outer-deletion2, diggavi-outer-deletion}, in which the capacity of an auxiliary channel obtained by a genie-aided decoder (and encoder) with access to side-information about the insertion / deletion process is numerically evaluated.
 Although our insertion channel model is different, we can apply some of these ideas and techniques to upper bound the capacity of intermittent communication.